 Traveling under non-DOE (Strategic Partnership Program) funding and the traveler is not (1) representing DOE or (2) conducting business on behalf of the U.S. Government (e.g. non-employee research participants engaged in an educational/ training/developmental experience).

 A RAFT is not required.
-A TAR only is submitted for approval.
+A PA only is submitted for approval.
 Travelers should refer to the Non-DOE, ORAU Guidelines below.

 If a RAFT is required, the initial form should include an accurate itinerary, all required information requested on the RAFT, and an accurate cost estimate.
 Any changes to the original RAFT information should be communicated to Travel Services immediately using the Foreign Travel Change Request Form.